Do Dogs’ Nipples Swell When in Heat? Exploring Female Dog Reproductive Behavior

 Offering Distractions

-Similar to how humans may engage in activities to distract themselves from discomfort, providing your dog with interactive toys, puzzle feeders, or engaging in playtime can be helpful during this time.
+Similar to how humans may engage in activities to distract themselves from discomfort, providing your dog with interactive toys, puzzle feeders, or playtime can be helpful.
 These distractions can help shift her focus away from any physical or emotional discomfort she may be experiencing due to hormonal changes.

 Maintaining Regular Exercise